After publishing my 20-minute daily painting challenge a few weeks back, I was asked how I was able to paint for just 5 or 10. . . read more

 There’s an ongoing debate about whether artists should participate with charities by donating artwork.
 Non-artists are familiar. . . read more

 Not a week goes by without an artist asking me about their pricing strategy.
-And with those questions, I almost always detect a. . . read more
+And with those questions, I almost always detect a feeling of uneasiness and self-doubt.

 Even if you’re not a particularly prolific artist, when you paint long enough, sooner or later you’ll find yourself with a. . . read more

 I’ve been drawing from the time I was old enough to clutch a crayon in a pudgy hand.
 There was never a doubt about what I’d. . . read more